dispansible/dispansible/README.md

   1. Designed to be disposed of after use
   1. Free for use; available

+### Design Philosophy

+`dispansible` approach follows the design principles of **[ansible (software)](http://en.wikipedia.org/wiki/Ansible_(software))**:

+  1. Minimal in nature.
+Manage your software installations should not impose additional dependencies on the environment.
+See the [Dependencies Section]() above.
+  1. Highly reliable.
+The ansible idempotent resource model is applied to prevent side-effects from re-running scripts.
+  1. Low learning curve.

 Quoting Mitchell Hashimoto in his Book "Vagrant: Up and Running":

 > Vagrant lowers development environment setup time, increases development/production parity, and brings the idea of disposable compute resources down to the desktop.